standardebooks/manual/6-standard-ebooks-section-patterns.rst

 The table of contents (the ToC) is not viewable as a page in the ebook’s reading order.
 Instead, the reader’s ereading system displays the ToC as part of its reading interface.

 These rules outline how to structure the ToC.
-Typically, the :bash:`se print-toc` tool constructs the ToC according to these rules, without further changes being necessary.
+Typically, the :bash:`se build-toc` tool constructs the ToC according to these rules, without further changes being necessary.

 The :html:`<nav>` element
 =============================